jssuthahar/DotnetCore/JSShopAPI/Readme.md

-# JSShopAPI - .NET Core E-Commerce API
+# JSShopAPI - .NET Core Studnet and E-Commerce API

 ## Overview
 JSShopAPI is a .NET Core-based e-commerce API that provides a backend solution for managing user registration, login, and listing items.
 The project integrates Swagger for API documentation and uses ADO.NET for database interactions.